CV tips for military spouses

 As a military spouse, you possess a treasure trove of skills and experiences, cultivated through a lifestyle that’s both rewarding and challenging.
 Crafting a CV that speaks volumes about your strengths is paramount.
 Focus on highlighting transferable skills, customising your CV, incorporating keywords, showcasing community involvement, and tactfully addressing employment gaps.

 Remember, you’re not alone in this journey.
-The RSL Veterans’ Employment Program is here to assist you.
-Reach out to us if you’d like a hand writing a CV that reflects who you are and opens doors to new opportunities.
+The RSL offers several Employment Programs to assist you.
+Get in touch if you’d like a hand writing a CV that reflects who you are and opens doors to new opportunities.

 Want to see more content like this?
 Find resources for job-hunters here